centre-for-humanities-computing/DaCy/README.md

 Want to learn more about how the model was trained, check out this [blog post](https://www.kennethenevoldsen.com/post/new-fast-and-efficient-state-of-the-art-in-danish-nlp/).

-## Reproduction
+## Training and reproduction

-the folder `DaCy` contains a SpaCy project which will allow for a reproduction of the results.
-This folder also includes the evaluation metrics on DaNE.
+the folder `DaCy_training` contains a SpaCy project which will allow for a reproduction of the results.
+This folder also includes the evaluation metrics on DaNE and scripts for downloading the required data.
+For more information please see the training [readme](DaCy/readme.md).

-For further instructions on this look up the project file `DaCy_training/project.yml`.

 # 🤔 Issues and Usage Q&A